-- Approximately 46 minutes from Hiroshima Bus Center to the front of JR Kure Station, and approximately a 5 minute walk from JR Kure Station.
+- Approximately 46 minutes from Hiroshima Bus Center to the front of JR Kure Station, and approximately 5 minutes on foot from JR Kure Station.

-- Approximately 58 minutes from Hiroshima AirPort to the front of JR Kure Station, and approximately a 5 minute walk from JR Kure Station.
+- Approximately 58 minutes from Hiroshima AirPort to the front of JR Kure Station, and approximately 5 minutes on foot from JR Kure Station.

-- Approximately a one minute walk from Kure Chuo Sanbashi.
+- Approximately one minute on foot from Kure Chuo Sanbashi.

 Contact & Information